Civic Participation Project

 Projects, activities, initiatives and coursework most reflective of the Civic Participation Project involve significant undergraduate student participation; engage the local, regional or national communities; and promote the quality of life in those communities by working to make a difference utilizing a combination of knowledge, skills, values and motivation, pursuant to the national American Democracy Project initiative.

-Faculty grants are awarded annually for up to $1,000 to implement projects.
+Faculty/staff grants are awarded annually for up to $1,000 to implement projects.
 The projects may be part of a regular academic course or be a special project that involves students from multiple academic departments.

 Grants are awarded based on the significance of the issue or need being addressed, the depth of potential student learning, and the likelihood that the grantee may be able to use the civic participation grant as “seed” funding to leverage additional external funding in the future.